thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 20 December 2025 or as the situation changes.

+- Flood alert: Severn estuary from Gloucester to Sharpness
+- High tides today may lead to flooding.
+Flooding is possible from 09:30 PM to 11:30 PM on 20 December 2025.
+Flooding may affect low lying land and roads adjacent to the Estuary from Sandhurst to Chepstow and Sharpness over the next day.
+Some lengths of the flood embankment at Longney and The Noards may be overtopped.
+Rodley Lane, Westbury and Awre Road, Brims Pill may be flooded.
+Predicted peaks: Sandhurst 3.3m to 3.5m on 20/12 10:15PM.
+We are closely monitoring the situation .
+Avoid coastal roads, which may be flooded .
+This message will be updated by 10:00AM on 21 December 2025 or as the situation changes.

 - Warning no longer in force: River Wye in Herefordshire
 - There is no longer a threat of flooding, though standing water and debris may still remain.
 Further rainfall is forecast but no further flooding is expected.